Learning Representations for Planning and Control

 - Active learning methods for planning and related topics.

-We invite extended abstracts (2-3 pages excluding references) followed by camera-ready submission of accepted papers (3-6 pages excluding references).
+We invite extended abstracts (minimum 2 pages) followed by camera-ready submission of accepted papers (no longer than 8 pages including references).
 All papers should follow the IEEE Conference Templates [Latex, MS Word].
 Submissions can be original research, late-breaking results, or a literature review that fall under the scope of the workshop.
 All submissions should be made through the following link: https://cmt3.research.microsoft.com/LRPC2019.

 All papers will be reviewed via single-blind review process: authors declare their names and affiliations in the manuscript for the reviewers to see, but reviewers do not know each other's identities, nor do the authors receive information about who has reviewed their manuscript.
 The papers acceptance decision will be based on contribution, novelty, and overall content.